michaelkotrous/tfr-data/README.md

 * `wget`(Install with [Homebrew](http://formulae.brew.sh/formula/wget) if running on Mac OS), and
 * `sed`.

+## Preparing the Scripts and Files to Avoid Errors
+1. The shell script `shapefile-download.sh` is written specifically to run on an EC2 instance, so directory paths (i.e., `/home/ec2-user/...`) may need to be modified to match the working directory in your production environment.
+2. Edit line 7 of `FAA-TFR-scrapper.R` to set the working directory to match the path to your installation of the `tfr-data` repo.
+3. For the first collection of TFR data, you'll need to copy `tfrData-export-memory-head.csv` to a new file named `tfrData-export-memory.csv` in the working directory.
+Additional scrapes will append new TFRs as rows to the end of the file, so you won't want to overwrite it!

 ## Running the Scripts
-For the first collection of TFR data, you'll need to place `tfrData-export-memory-head.csv` into the working directory specified by the R script and rename the file to `tfrData-export-memory.csv`.

 The scripts can be run manually to compile the active list of TFRs, download their shapefiles, and append them to the records collected in your dataset thus far.

 ```bash